blaizard/bzd/docs/channel.md

 A channel consists of 2 layers, the adapter and the transport layer.
 The adapter layer has the role to serialize/deserialize the data as well as consistency/errors checks at the data level.
-The tranport layer has the role to transport data blobs via a bus, in addition to a blob, on specific buses it needs inputs such as destination address, etc.
+The transport layer has the role to transport data blobs via a bus, in addition to a blob, on specific buses it needs inputs such as destination address, etc.

 When configuring a channel, the transport can only be configured once (durign initialization), while the adapter